 It would be calamitous, indeed, if at this time when the art is in its infancy and the vast majority, not excepting even experts, have no conception of its ultimate possibilities, a measure would be rushed through the legislature making it a government monopoly.
 This was proposed a few weeks ago by Secretary Daniels, and no doubt that distinguished official has made his appeal to the Senate and House of Representatives with sincere conviction.
 But universal evidence unmistakably shows that the best results are always obtained in healthful commercial competition.
 There are, however, exceptional reasons why wireless should be given the fullest freedom of development.
 In the first place it offers prospects immeasurably greater and more vital to betterment of human life than any other invention or discovery in the history of man.
 Then again, it must be understood that this wonderful art has been, in its entirety, evolved here and can be called "American" with more right and propriety than the telephone, the incandescent lamp or the aeroplane.
 Enterprising press agents and stock jobbers have been so successful in spreading misinformation that even so excellent a periodical as the Scientific American accords the chief credit to a foreign country.
-The Germans, of course, gave us the Hertzwaves and the Russian, English, French and Italian experts were quick in using them for signaling purposes.
+The Germans, of course, gave us the Hertz-waves and the Russian, English, French and Italian experts were quick in using them for signaling purposes.
 It was an obvious application of the new agent and accomplished with the old classical and unimproved induction coil - scarcely anything more than another kind of heliography.
-The radius of transmission was very limited, the results attained of little value, and the Hertz oscillations, as a means for conveying intelligence, could have been advantageously replaced by sound waves, which I advocated in 1891.
-Moreover, all of these attempts were made three years after the basic principles of the wireless system, which is universally employed today, and its potent instrumentalities had been clearly described and developed in America.
+The radius of transmission was very limited, the results attained of little value, and the Hertz oscillations, as a means for conveying intelligence, could have been advantageously replaced by sound-waves, which I advocated in 1891.
+Moreover, all of these attempts were made three years after the basic principles of the wireless system, which is universally employed to-day, and its potent instrumentalities had been clearly described and developed in America.
+No trace of those Hertzian appliances and methods remains today.
+We have proceeded in the very opposite direction and what has been done is the product of the brains and efforts of citizens of this country.
+The fundamental patents have expired and the opportunities are open to all.
+The chief argument of the Secretary is based on interference.
+According to his statement, reported in the New York Herald of July 29th, signals from a powerful station can be intercepted in every village of the world.
+In view of this fact, which was demonstrated in my experiments of 1900, it would be of little use to impose restrictions in the United States.